Everything You Ever Wanted To Know About Asset Allocation

 Balancing Risk and Reward

 One way to help you determine your ideal asset allocation is to first look at how much you need to have and how soon.
-Also, you need to determine if you could afford to wait a few more years if you don’t achieve your goal within the target deadline.
+Also, you need to decide whether you could afford to wait a few more years if you don’t achieve your goal within the target deadline.

 Your possible alternatives are: